magosil86/getmstatistic/vignettes/getmstatistic-tutorial.md

-## Background
+## What are systematic heterogeneity patterns?

-* Statistical heterogeneity can be described as consistent study effect-size differences among participating studies in a meta-analysis, across the array of genetic variants examined.
+* Systemtatic heterogeneity refers to consistent study effect-size differences among participating studies in a GWAS meta-analysis, across the panel of genetic variants examined.

 * The getmstatistic function `?getmstatistic` computes M statistics to quantitatively describe systematic heterogeneity in meta-analysis.